theNEXlevel/angular/libs/users/util/README.md

-# users-utils
+# users-util

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test users-utils` to execute the unit tests.
+Run `nx test users-util` to execute the unit tests.